Engineering continuous-variable entanglement in mechanical oscillators with optimal control: Phase-Space Relations

 \section{Phase-Space Relations}

-We use two reciprocal phase-space representations of the quantum harmonic oscillator to describe the mechanical motion of a trapped ion.
-Both the Wigner function and the characteristic function contain complete information about the oscillator state, and are related to one another via a Fourier transform.
+We use two reciprocal phase-space representations of the quantum harmonic oscillator to describe the mechanical motions of a trapped ion.
+Both the Wigner function and the $\chi$-function contain complete information about the oscillator state, and are related to one another via a Fourier transform.